pushkar4/CompetitiveProgramming/README.md

 # Competitive Programming
-A collection of programs which I coded during coding tests/interviews.
+A collection of programs which I coded during or practiced for coding tests/interviews.